exellentcoin26/news-finder/README.md

 ```

 #### Sidenote
 When changing the database schema, always make sure to migrate before using `prisma db push`.
-The database will be cleard if this is done the other way around.
+The database will be cleared if this is done the other way around.

 ### Client